-Did you know that it currently costs an aspiring food truck owner $1,070 to get an operating license from King County Public Health, and then an additional $380 for a one-day vending license each time they want to park on the street and sell products?
-For people in the Ventures community, who earn an average of $23,000 per year and don’t typically have the credit or collateral for big start-up loans, these costs are huge barrier to opening food businesses.
+Did you know, for example, that it currently costs an aspiring food truck owner $1,070 to get an operating license from King County Public Health and an additional $380 for a one-day vending license each time they want to park on the street and sell products?
+For members of the Ventures community, who earn an average of $23,000 per year and often do not have the credit or collateral for big start-up loans, these costs are huge barriers to opening food businesses.